Carlos Soler: Loan to West Ham United

 On 30 August 2024, Soler joined Premier League club West Ham United on loan for the 2024–25 season.
-On 14 January 2025, he scored his only goal for West Ham when he opened the scoring in a 3–2 victory against Fulham at the London Stadium.
+He made 33 appearances over all competitions, and scored his only goal for West Ham on 14 January 2025 by opening a 3–2 victory against Fulham at the London Stadium.

 Real Sociedad

 On 1 September 2025, Soler returned to La Liga, signing for Real Sociedad on a four-year contract with an option for a fifth year.
+The transfer fee was around €7.5 million, for 50% of his economic rights.
+On 18 April 2026, in the Copa del Rey final, he scored his club's first attempt in a penalty shootout win over Atlético Madrid after a 2–2 draw.

 International career

 Soler was part of the Spanish Olympic team that took part in the delayed 2020 tournament in Japan, finishing with a silver medal.
 Later in August 2021, he was called up to the senior team for matches against Sweden, Georgia and Kosovo.
 He made his debut on 2 September away to the Swedes, scoring a volley after four minutes in a 2–1 loss, and three days later he netted again in a 4–0 win over Georgia in Badajoz.

 Luis Enrique called Soler up for the 2022 FIFA World Cup in Qatar.
 On 23 November, in Spain's opener against Costa Rica, he came on for Pedri after 57 minutes and scored in a 7–0 victory.
 In the last 16 against Morocco, he came off the bench in a goalless draw before having his attempt saved by Yassine Bounou in a penalty shootout defeat.

+After the 2022 World Cup, Soler was not called back to the national team until March 2026, for a friendly against Egypt at the RCDE Stadium.
+He was substituted at half time in the goalless draw on 31 March.